 Submit a recent 1×1 photo which may be colored or black and white.

 This is described below; see Marriage License Application Form.

-If you’d been in a previous marriage and it has been annulled, you need to submit a Certificate of Finality of Annulment, which the court can provide.
-If you are interested in looking an annulment of your marriage, you may want to speak with a lawyer who may be able to help you with your case – see more information at https://nsfamilylawfirm.com/.
+If you’ve been in a previous marriage and it has been annulled, you need to submit a Certificate of Finality of Annulment, which the court can provide.
 You will hand over the original document and two photocopies of it.
 If you have been widowed, you must present a Death Certificate of your deceased spouse.